 Transpiration changes with tree characteristics as the conductance of water flow varies with each tree’s morphology and physiology (Kimball, 2007).
 In this MP, we will test two biotic factors that theoretically affect transpiration: crown architecture and planting density.
 Crown architecture, or ideotype, is restricted to consistent morphological expressions including crown size, density, branching patterns, angle of leaves relative to each other, etc. (Dickmann, 1985; Martin, Johnsen, & White, 2001).
 Although it is innate with a tree’s genetic entry, the traits can be influenced by environmental factors (Carbaugh, 2015).
 Crown ideotype largely defines leaf area, an important measure of plant growth and productivity as it determines light interception and transpiration (Vose & Allen, 1988; Wright et al., 2004).
-Crown ideotypes with higher leaf area imply rapid carbon sequestration, however, it is accompanied by significant water loss that introduces additional stress (Hubbard, Hakemada, & Ferraz, 2015).
-Here in this MP, four genetic entries are chosen to represent different crown architectures.

 Spacing is a common silvicultural practice to meet various management objectives.
 Spacing regimes affect transpiration by manipulating the interactions between trees.
 High planting density promotes competition and reduces individual tree sizes (Carlson et al., 2009; Harms, Whitesell, & DeBell, 2000), thus encourages narrow crown development—vice versa for low planting density.
 Past study has proven that low planting density of P. taeda yields greater diameter branches and stem, foliage and branch biomass, leaf area and canopy density, longer-lived crown, lower height to live crown and lower foliage to branch mass ratio comparing to high planting density (Albaught et al., 2019; Akers et al., 2012).
-We are interested in how water costs might differ for each ideotype and planting density, along with their interactions.

-We also want to test the variation in responses to environmental factors as the trees are residing through a highly volatile climate scheme.
-Because water movement follows a high to low water potential gradient, moving from wet to dryer places, the low water potential in the ambient air becomes the primary driving force deciding how much water is pulled out through leaf stomata (Freeman, 2014).
+Water movement follows a high to low water potential gradient, moving from wet to dryer places, the low water potential in the ambient air becomes the primary driving force deciding how much water is pulled out through leaf stomata (Freeman, 2014).
 This water potential, or how “wet/dry” the air is, can be expressed as vapor pressure deficit (VPD, expressed as the difference between relative humidity and fully saturated air) (Lawrence, 2005).
-In this MP, we will evaluate whether there is a difference in how each treatment group respond to VPD.

 Water availability is another critical consideration especially when we are facing the challenge of climate change, as drought is the primary factor contributing to reduced productivity and increased mortality (Allen et al., 2010).
 Zhao and Running (2009) estimated a drought-induced reduction of 0.55 petagram carbon in global net primary productivity from 2000 to 2009.
 Plants can cope with restricted water supply by closing their stomata to stop transpiring, at the same time pausing photosynthesis (Agurla et al., 2018).
 Permanent cavitation of water-transporting xylems can occur as a severe consequence of extreme water potential difference, consequently reduces a tree’s ability to conduct water, to grow and to survive (Zhang et al., 2016).
-The amount of water available to plants can be expressed as soil moisture measurements.
-Because the stomata closure response can change transpiration drastically, we are also interested in how P. taeda transpiration responds to VPD under different soil moisture regimes between treatments.
+Thus transpiration can be affected by stomata closure drastically under different water availabilities, expressed as soil moisture measurements.

 Goals & Objectives

+This Master’s Project (MP) exists as part of a larger project collaborated between United States Forest Service (USFS), North Carolina State University, Virginia Tech, and Federal University of Santa Catarina, Brazil.
+The larger study is a long-term silviculture (three planting densities), site (North Carolina Coastal Plain, Virginia Piedmont, and Brazil), and genetic (six genotypes) experiment in efforts to further understand P. taeda physiology.
+This Master Project focuses on the Virginia site intending to assess the variation in P. taeda water use.

+Here in this MP, four genetic entries are chosen to represent different crown architectures.
+We are interested in how water costs might differ for each ideotype and planting density, along with their interactions; we will evaluate whether there is a difference in how each treatment group respond to VPD.
+In addition, we are also interested in how P. taeda transpiration responds to VPD under different soil moisture regimes between treatments.

 Goals:

 To enhance the understanding of P. taeda physiology